4 Steps For Visiting An Air Force Recruiter Near You

 Step 1: Make Sure You Qualify

-The U.S. Air Force is the second-largest service branch with nearly 330,000 active-duty members.
+The U.S. Air Force is the third-largest service branch with nearly 330,000 active-duty members.

-The United States Air Force recruits 24,000 people on a yearly basis.
+The United States Air Force recruits over 30,000 people on a yearly basis.

-It may seem like a large number yet when you compare it to the competition it’s important that you meet all of the guidelines to guarantee enlistment.
+It may seem like a large number but when you compare it to the competition, it’s important that you meet all of the guidelines to guarantee enlistment.

 The Air Force has basic requirements for consideration: